pacifictoy/slate/source/index.html.md

 description | Yes | description
 external_id | Yes | This corresponds to your ID
-amount | Yes | The amount to disburse (integer rupiah)
+amount | Yes | The amount to disburse (integer rupiah) use_flashloan | No | Whether you want to use the flashloan feature, please use 1 for yes, 0 for no

 ### Notes Regarding Status